agoussia/godes/README.md

 ## Godes

-Open Source Library to Build Discrete Event Simulation Models in Golang (http://golang.org/)
+Open Source Library to Build Discrete Event Simulation Models in Go (Golang http://golang.org/)

 Copyright (c) 2013-2015 Alex Goussiatiner agoussia@yahoo.com

 ### Features
 Godes is the general-purpose simulation library which includes the  simulation engine  and building blocks for modeling a wide variety of systems at varying levels of detail.

-Godes Main Features Include:
+****Godes Main Features Include:

 ###### Active Objects
-All active objects in Godes shall implement the RunnerInterface and have Run() method
+All active objects shall implement the RunnerInterface and have Run() method.
+For each active object Godes creates a goroutine - lightweight thread.

 ###### Random Generators
 Godes contains set of built-in functions for generating random numbers for commonly used probability distributions.